Table of Contents

 For younger players just starting out in the game, it is recommended that they try out a few bats before making a significant purchase.
 As their game develops, they will have a better idea in regards to their own individual preferences.

 The best retailers should outline all the properties relating to their range of bats.
-Length, width and weight are the obvious starting points but the question of the sweet spot should also be listed.
+Length, width and weight are the obvious starting points but the question of the sweet spot, and whether it is pre-prepared should also be listed.
 The option to return and buy an alternative should also be available if the bat doesn’t feel comfortable when it arrives.
-Of course, it won’t be possible to return equipment if it has been used.
+One more important note I like to emphasize is that it’s imperative that before getting out to the field, you fully prepare your cricket bat by knocking-in.

-Choose your bat wisely as it is your best weapon on the pitch and these key points can help you in terms of making the right choice.
+Choose your bat wisely as a correct size bat is your best weapon on the pitch and these key points can help you in terms of making the right choice.